occb/occb.dev/content/post/2016-05-20-guatemala-belize-mexico.md

 * I took diving classes beforehand and gained a PADI AOWD certification to explore some great spots here and in [Cuba](../2016-05-20-cuba).
 * A great mix of beautiful nature reserves, ruins of ancient cities, lively towns and cities.
 * You should feel comfortable with some different opinions about bathroom standards and procedures.
+* Only visited the eastern part of Mexico, which was very touristy with lots of big hotels.

 ### Guatemala <a name="guatemala"></a>